Premium ProductReports

 7.7

-The LifeSpan TR1200Pro-GlowUp is the best-built machine in this guide — and the one most people should not buy.
-It is a genuine commercial-grade under-desk treadmill: a 330 lb capacity, the widest deck here (48" × 20"), real joint-cushioning shocks, a whisper-quiet motor, and a category-leading 10-year frame warranty from the only US brand in the field.
-For a dedicated standing-desk workstation used all day, it is worth every dollar.
-But at ~$1,299 it costs three to five times its rivals, it does not fold, and at 60 inches long and 78 lbs it lives permanently where you put it.
-It scores below our cheaper picks here not because it is a worse machine — it is the best one — but because for the typical home walker it is overkill and poor value.
+Here is a strange sentence to write about a 7.7: this is the best machine in the guide, and most people should not buy it.
+The TR1200Pro-GlowUp is genuine commercial-grade equipment: a 330 lb capacity, the widest deck here at 48 by 20 inches, six real joint-cushioning shocks, a whisper-quiet motor, and a 10-year frame warranty from the only US brand in the field.
+For a permanent standing-desk workstation used all day, it is worth every dollar of its roughly $1,299.
+But it costs three to five times its rivals, does not fold, and at 60 inches long and 78 lbs it lives permanently where you put it.
+The score reflects fit for the typical buyer, not the quality of the machine.

 4